kfahn22/Buckyball/README.md

 ## Buckyball

 We can use the same procedure with the buckyball, although there is a complication -- the texture on some of the faces is skewed.
 I was able to fix several of the faces using ridiculously complex averages, but it doesn't work for all of the faces and is really not a good fix.
-There is also the issue of the sprites not be rotated properly, so this remains a work in progress.
+There is also the issue of the sprites not being rotated properly, so this remains a work in progress.
+If you would like to check out the sketch, you can find it [here](https://editor.p5js.org/kfahn/sketches/nJ_OdFnxA).

 <p align="center"><img src="assets/textured-bucky.jpg" alt="Buckyball with sprites" width="800px"></p>

+## Next steps: using the unfolded buckyball to create a uv map

-Another possible approach is to try to use the unwrapped version of the buckyball.
-I might try that approach next.
+Another possible approach is to try to use the unfolded version of the buckyball to create a uv-mapping.

 <p align="center"><img src="assets/unwrapped.png" alt="Unwrapped buckyball" width="800px"></p>